 Works with almost all brands and models and is also suitable for new IR code formats (such as RC-MM) which are used in many new HD devices and digital TV decoders.

 Incorporates new IR filter techniques for use in the vicinity of Flat Screen TVs (Plasma, LCD and LED), indirect sunlight and energy-efficient light bulbs.

 With the exception of the very small IR receiver, the complete set can be located completely out of sight.

 Works on USB mains power (adapter included) or can be connected to a free USB port on one of your A/V devices.

-Optimised for use with all digital TV providers in Europe, like BT Vision, Freesat, Freeview, Sky TV and Virgin.
+Compatible with all digital TV providers in Europe, like BT Vision, Freesat, Freeview, Sky TV, Sky+, Sky HD and Virgin.